Reliable Linearized Phase Retrieval for Near-Field Antenna Measurements with Truncated Measurement Surfaces: Truncated Measurements with Incomplete Phase Information

 In line with the ideas presented in~\cite{Kornprobst.2021,PaulusPCEuCAP2021}, the availability of incomplete phase information in the measurement vector $\vec b$ is assumed and a linearized phase retrieval algorithm is derived.
 We assume a simplistic scenario of PC, which allows a convenient introduction of the underlying equations.

-Suppose that we have measured an AUT twice, once with a single probe antenna and a single-channel receiver yielding $\vec b_1\in\mathbb{C}^{m_1}$, and a second time with a two-element probe antenna array connected to a two-channel receiver resulting in $\vec b_2\in\mathbb{C}^{m_{2}}$ and $\vec b_3\in\mathbb{C}^{m_{2}}$, where the two elements of the probe array are placed at the same set of sample locations with the number of locations $m_2$.
-We further require that the two-channel receiver measuring $\vec b_2$ and $\vec b_3$ is able to observe the phase difference between its two channels\,---\,which is possible with scalar receivers via linear combinations (LCs), e.g.,~\cite{Costanzo.2001b,Costanzo.2005,PaulusPCEuCAP2021}, or a vectorial device with coherent channels, e.g., a standard multi-channel vector network analyzer or a suitable software defined radio~\cite{Mauermayer.2019}.
+Suppose that we have measured an AUT twice, once with a single probe antenna and a single-channel receiver yielding $\vec b_1\in\mathbb{C}^{m_1}$, and a second time with a two-element probe antenna array connected to a two-channel receiver resulting in $\vec b_2\in\mathbb{C}^{m_{2}}$ and $\vec b_3\in\mathbb{C}^{m_{2}}$, where the two-element probe array is placed at $m_2$ sample locations.
+We further require that the two-channel receiver, measuring $\vec b_2$ and $\vec b_3$, is able to observe the phase difference between its two channels\,---\,which is possible with scalar receivers via linear combinations (LCs), e.g.,~\cite{Costanzo.2001b,Costanzo.2005,PaulusPCEuCAP2021}, or a vectorial device with coherent channels, e.g., a standard multi-channel vector network analyzer or a suitable software defined radio~\cite{Mauermayer.2019}.
 It follows that the phase differences between the $k$th entries in $\vec b_2$ and $\vec b_3$ for $k\in\left\{1,...,m_2\right\}$ is, thus, known.

 Without loss of generality, we consider the particular values of $m_1 = 1$, $m_2 = 2$ for the measurement vectors